 An introduction to normal child development, this course explores selected aspects of the physical, cognitive, emotional, and moral development of children from birth to adolescence; and examines the major theories of child development.
-Prerequisites:

 PSYC 100/101 or equivalent or written permission of the Instructor and School Chair.
+This course is available via Distance Education.